olethrosjv/portfolio/README.md

 # portfolio
-My web designer portfolio.
+My Web portfolio.
 Built with CSS Grid, and HTML5.